DEADLINE: July 20, 2020.

 3. Letters of support from two sponsors

-One letter should be from the proposed or current supervisor of the candidate, and the other from an individual familiar with the candidate’s academic and research abilities.
-Sponsors should be asked to comment on the candidate’s research potential and achievements, interpersonal skills, academic abilities, and greatest strengths and weaknesses.
-Electronic copies of letters of support are accepted if sent directly from the sponsor.
-To facilitate a blind review process, please ask your supervisor to not use your name, gender specific pronouns, or similar identifying characteristics in their letters.
-They should refer to you as “The Trainee” as needed.
+One letter should be from the supervisor of the candidate, and the other from the individual familiar with the candidate’s academic and research abilities.
+Sponsors are asked to comment on the applicant’s research potential and achievements, interpersonal skills, academic abilities, and greatest strengths and weaknesses.

 Associate Dean, Graduate and Postdoctoral Education